ELLIOTTCABLE/ruby.sugar/README.markdown

 TODO
 ----
  - Syntax/Itemizers
+   - All other flow control elements (if/unless…then…else, case…when,
+     begin…end, all of the above plus …rescue…ensure)
+     - Make sure single line uses work as well, including rescue.
-   - Blocks (both begin…end and {}, along with a full description of block arguments in all of their complicated beauty)
+   - Blocks (both do…end and {}, along with a full description of block arguments in all of their complicated beauty)
    - Method calls, including arguments and blocks.
    - Class/module definitions